jaimingulale-07/PROJECTS/README.md

 - **What It’s About**: Squeezing images down to size using FPGA hardware—fast, efficient, awesome.
 - **Tech Stack**: FPGA (Verilog/VHDL), Quartus (if applicable)
 - **Status**: [![Status](https://img.shields.io/badge/status-Completed-blue)]()
-*Check out the report for the full scoop on circuits and compression!*

 ---